RD-Diss/Network-Properties/README.md

 network_properties.r - Contains the code that analyses the properties of the networks along with the method for extracting Worldclim data according to their geographical location.

-Statistical_Analysis - Contains the code used for the statistical analyses of the data.
+Statistical_Analysis.r - Contains the code used for the statistical analyses of the data.